jeisen0105/Cyclistic-Bike-Share-Case-Study/README.md

 ### Conclusion

 The analysis of Cyclystics bike share data from Q1 of 2019 and 2020 illustrate distiinct usage patterns between Casual and Annual membership riders.
-Casual riders
+Casual riders demosntrate significamtly longer ride lengths specifically on Thursdays and Fridays and also exhibited significant growth from 2019 to 2020.
+To capatilize on the increase of casual rdiers I along with my team recconmend targetted marketting stragetgies that convert high usage casual riders into annual members.
+These strategies woul dinclude highlighting existing bennedits of annual memberships and createing new incentives.
+Through using data driven insights and straegic marketting Cyclistic will be able to increase their customers with annual emmeberships allowing the future growth of the company.

 ### Outro